FREQUENTLY ASKED QUESTIONS

 What publications are already involved?

-Many of the leading universities participating in our physical exhibition are also taking part in the interlinking online exhibition, as well as a number of national literary magazines like Tin House, LA Review of Books, among others.
+Many of the leading universities participating in our physical exhibition are also taking part in the interlinking online exhibition, as well as a number of national literary magazines like Tin House, LA Review of Books, New American Writing, among others.
 The American Writers Museum is also excerpting our interviews.

 What length are the full interviews?